-Firstly, we need to examine the entire mouth visually which requires your pet to be under a general anesthetic to be done properly.
-We then use a probe down each tooth socket to check for any detached gums, or hidden disease.
+Firstly, they will need to examine the entire mouth visually which requires your pet to be under a general anesthetic to be done properly.
+Then they use a probe down each tooth socket to check for any detached gums, or hidden disease.
 A human scaler is used to clean under the gums as well as the visible section of tooth, any diseased teeth are also removed.
-We may also x-ray the mouth to check the health of bone and ligaments that are not visible to the naked eye.
+Veterinarians may also x-ray the mouth to check the health of bone and ligaments that are not visible to the naked eye.
 Any hidden disease that will cause issues in the near future is also addressed.

 What are the side effects of dental disease?